-Table 2.2 shows the minimum number of modules and associated entities that such a system would need (not including the DECnet modules needed for Client-Connector communications).
+Table 2.2, "Example of Modules and Entities in a Client System" shows the minimum number of modules and associated entities that such a system would need (not including the DECnet modules needed for Client-Connector communications).

 Table 2.2.
 Example of Modules and Entities in a Client System